CardMystic/cardmystic/README.md

 ## 🖥️ Server

-The CardMystic server code is kept private and is not contained in this repository.
-Instead, the frontend connects to the public API through the proxy defined in `server\api\proxy\[...path.ts]`
+The CardMystic server code is private and is not contained in this repository.
+Instead, the frontend connects to the public API (WIP) through the proxy defined in `server\api\proxy\[...path.ts]`

 ## 🖼️ Preview